MLMH-Lab/Brain-age-prediction/src/comparison/README.md

-# Comparison between machine learning methods
+# Comparison of machine learning methods for brain age prediction

-Here, we assessed the difference of the prediction performance between different machine learning approaches trained using voxel-based or region-based morphometric MRI data.
+Here, we assessed the difference of the prediction performance between different machine learning approaches trained using voxel-based or region-based morphometric MRI data preprocessed using ANTS and FreeSurfer software, respectively.
 In our analysis, we included the most commonly used methods in the brain age literature:

 Using voxel-based data: